Parabolic Conjugation and Commuting Varieties: Introduction

 Many further actions have been examined in detail, some involving a parabolic subgroup $P$ of $\GL_n$.
 For example, the action of $P$ on the nilradical $\mathfrak{n}_{\pp}$ of its Lie algebra $\pp$ \cite{HiRoe}; or on varieties of nilpotent matrices of a certain nilpotency degree (and, in particular, on the nilpotent cone $\N$ of $\GL_n$) \cite{B2}.

-Let us assume first that $K$ is an arbitrary infinite field.
-In this work, we fix an upper-block parabolic subgroup $P$ of $\GL_n(K)$ of block sizes $\bfp:=(b_1,\punkte,b_p)$ which acts on its Lie algebra $\pp$ and on the irreducible affine variety $\N_\pp:=\pp\cap\N$.
+Let $K$ be an arbitrary infinite field.
+In this work, we fix an upper-block parabolic subgroup $P$ of $\GL_n(K)$ of block sizes $\bfp:=(b_1,\punkte,b_p)$ which acts on its Lie algebra $\pp$ and on the irreducible affine variety $\N_\pp:=\pp\cap\N$ via conjugation.

-The main aim of this article is to prove Theorem \ref{thm:fin_cases} and Proposition \ref{prop:class_inf} which classifies all parabolic subgroups $P$ which act with only a finite number of orbits in $\N_{\pp}$.
+The main aim of this article is to prove Theorem \ref{thm:fin_cases} and Proposition \ref{prop:class_inf} which classify all parabolic subgroups $P$ which act with only a finite number of orbits on $\N_{\pp}$.
 This gives

 \begin{Mtheorem} The parabolic subgroup $P$ acts finitely on $\N_{\pp}$ if and only if its block size vector appears (up to symmetry) in the diagram \ref{app:fin_case_diag}.
 The complementary cases to diagram \ref{app:fin_case_diag} are displayed in diagram \ref{app:inf_case_diag}.